ionutboangiu/docs/docs/tutorial.rst

    .. group-tab:: FreeSWITCH

-      For detailed information on installing FreeSWITCH on Debian, please refer to its official `installation wiki <https://developer.signalwire.com/freeswitch/FreeSWITCH-Explained/Installation/Linux/Debian_67240088/>`_.
+      For detailed information on installing FreeSWITCH_ on Debian, please refer to its official `installation wiki <https://developer.signalwire.com/freeswitch/FreeSWITCH-Explained/Installation/Linux/Debian_67240088/>`_.

-      Before installing FreeSWITCH, you need to authenticate by creating a SignalWire Personal Access Token.
+      Before installing FreeSWITCH_, you need to authenticate by creating a SignalWire Personal Access Token.
 To generate your personal token, follow the instructions in the `SignalWire official wiki on creating a personal token <https://developer.signalwire.com/freeswitch/freeswitch-explained/installation/howto-create-a-signalwire-personal-access-token_67240087/>`_.

-      To install FreeSWITCH and configure it, we have chosen the simplest method using *vanilla* packages.
+      To install FreeSWITCH_ and configure it, we have chosen the simplest method using *vanilla* packages.

       .. code-block:: bash